Athletics at the 1904 Summer Olympics – Men's 4 miles team race: Background

 A team race event had been introduced to the Olympics in 1900, with a 5000 metres version.
 The 1904 Games were the only one at which the distance was 4 miles.
 A 3 miles team race would be held in 1908 before the distance was standardized to 3000 metres for 1912, 1920, and 1924.
 Team races were removed from the programme after that.

 This was the last event on the athletics programme, with New York AC and Chicago AA tied for the lead in team victories up to this point.

 Competition format

 The race distance was 4 miles.
 Only a final was held.
 All of the runners began in a mass start.
 The team score was based on a point-for-place system, with the first runner scoring 1 point, second 2 points, and so forth.
 The team with the lowest score, adding all five team members' scores, was the winner.

 The track was a cinder track 1/3 mile in length with one long straightaway.

+Records

+The individual four mile race was held annually at the British AAA Championships, where the best known time was 20:12 4/5 by Walter George in 1884.